Our views of faith and transcendence are undergoing rapid and radical change

 The strong case could be made that human history is not so much a reaction to the uptick in knowledge as to the increasingly complexity of networks that follow this this uptick.
 New insights stemming from advances in knowledge typically spark network disruptions, and these disruptions occur as a result of shifts in what I’ve come to call network binding.

 A good example is the advent of the printing press.
-This created an uptick in knowledge, all kinds of knowledge.
-Especially significant, it afforded new insights into the founding texts of Christianity, particularly those of St. Augustine, which exerted a major influence on Martin Luther.
+This created an expansion of all kinds of knowledge.
+Especially significant from a religious standpoint, it afforded new insights into the founding texts of Christianity, particularly those of St. Augustine, which exerted a major influence on Martin Luther.
 This caused a major disruption to the Christian faith, the largest and most influential network at the time within the West, particularly in terms of how it altered the way 16th century northern European kings, intellectuals and other elites viewed the authority of the church.
-Consequently, the role that the church occupied within this network shifted.
-To put it another way, the manner in which it was bound in the network, the larger exoskeleton, underwent sweeping change.
+Consequently, the role that the church occupied within European culture was dramatically revised.
+To put it another way, the manner in which it was bound with other elements in the network, the larger exoskeleton, underwent sweeping change.
 And in a very real sense, Christianity and the West have not fully adjusted yet to these changes, even as it faces the next big disruption: the effects of the Digital Age.

 Patrick Deneen, a University of Notre Dame political philosopher, is right: The spiritual and political impasses in society are due significantly to the success of modern liberalism.
 Liberalism’s comparative success lies in the fact that it has enabled human beings to access and to capitalize on the benefits of our exoskeleton like on other competing ideology.

-Indeed, some futurists have even contended that our exoskeleton may grow so dense and complex that it ultimately will attain consciousness that, over time, will dwarf and even devour humanity.
+Indeed, some futurists have even contended that our exoskeleton may grow so dense and complex that it ultimately will attain consciousness, one that, over time, will dwarf and even devour humanity.
 It’s as if a mollusk, enclosed in well-nourished and dense shell, is ultimately devoured by it.

 Elites Will Always Be With Us